czkfx, VIPnom, Gooclubs, AooTools, EooTools and Kincrometools.

 WA ScamNet has received reports about several websites claiming to sell discounted power tools with items ordered but not delivered.

-Consumers have reported losing over $600 to the dodgy sites:
+Consumers have reported losing hundreds of dollars to the dodgy sites:

 All websites offer goods at heavily discounted prices and this should ring alarm bells in the competitive world of retailing power tools.
 The websites have no contact address and registrant details are hidden.

 Anyone who has ordered goods from these websites is advised to report the transaction to their bank as fraudulent.

 Consumers are advised not to buy anything from a website with tell-tale signs of a scam, including: